惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 This is concerning for future sea levels around the world.
 “That means more ice unloaded from Antarctica, more ice dumped into the ocean and more sea-level rise,” says Scambos, though he stresses that this isn’t an immediate crisis – rather, a slowly unfolding one that will hit home in decades.
 “It’s going to influence the way Thwaites evolves and how fast it gets to that point where it’s contributing 10 or 20 per cent to sea-level rise in the future.”

 By 2067, it is estimated that Thwaites will be losing about 190 gigatonnes of ice per year, according to a study published in January by Daniel Goldberg at the University of Edinburgh and his colleagues.
-This is a 30 per cent increase from today’s loss from the glacier, and equivalent to the total amount of ice currently being lost from Antarctica.
+This is around three times today’s loss from the glacier, and equivalent to the total amount of ice currently being lost from Antarctica.
+“If it proves to be correct it is a fairly alarming projection,” says Larter.

 It is important to stress that, while ice shelves calving off icebergs is part of the normal cycle in polar regions, there is now a trend towards increasing loss.
 “Since the 1990s, we’ve been watching ice shelves destabilise,” says Alley.
 For instance, Pine Island glacier – adjacent to Thwaites – is experiencing rapid change too, with its ice shelf also disintegrating.